 Winners and Losers is an intensive four-week program led by creative artists and educators Alice Stewart, Mike Lazer-Walker, and returning favourites Kati Hyppä and Niklas Roy.

-Through performance, world-building, and the creation of interactive and tactile experiences, we will create physical systems, in form of experimental games, that use both hardware and software to sense and respond to the analog world around us as we set out to envision new societies and new modalities of play that might exist within them.
+Through world-building, and the creation of interactive and tactile experiences, we will create experimental games in the form of physical artifacts and installations.
+To do this, we will use both hardware and software to sense and respond to the environment around us as we set out to envision new societies and new modalities of play that might exist within them.

-In this program we will take a closer look at contrast, and how it plays into our lives and our conception of future worlds, as we set out to prototype a future society through hands-on play and the creation of physical, embodied, and experimental games.
+In this program we will take a closer look at how competition and cooperation, experienced through games, plays into our lives and our conception of the world, as we set out to prototype playful experiences and create physical, embodied, and experimental games.

 Artist / Student (Full Time)*